stackevo/spudreq/draft-trammell-stackevo-spud-req.md

   middlebox, it may expose some information which can be used to initiate a conversation over some other protocol.

-# Discussion & Open Questions
+# Discussion & Open Questions (post 29.6.)

 - Which packets do need to have a spud header?
 Does all packet of a 5-tuple flow have to have a SPUD header?
 Currently we say yes (see first requirement on grouping).

 - Is spud information always per tube or can a spud packet also have per packet information?
+We don't know enough yet, discuss the tradeoffs...

 - How does the discovery work?
+Three issues here -- first, we need to deal with protocols that sometimes run over spud and not.
+We need to deal with handling cases where spud doesn't work.
+We need to deal with cases where the working-ness of spud is dynamic.
+Second, we need to find spud-talking things on the path.
+Third, we need to discover which bits of the vocabulary are supported.
+Fourth, we need for endpoints to be able to figure out which overtransports are in use.
+Non-requirement: allowing the path to discover overtransports.

+- consider adding draft-hardie use cases text here...

+- ecn?

+- Issues #5 and #6: split out endpoint authentication vs middlebox authentication.
+(1) detecting modification my non-spud path, (2) by spud-path, (3) packet injection.
+(Verify these are captured.)

 # Security Considerations